saagarsonawane/spring-data/README.md

 # spring-data application details.

-This is basic spring data applciation.
-It consists of spring-boot-starter-data-jpa and spring-boot-starter-web modules.
+This is basic spring boot application.
+It uses spring-boot-starter-data-jpa and spring-boot-starter-web modules.
-It used in memory DB H2 for CRUD operations on 'user' resource.